 However, be aware that increasing the voltage output reduces the current capacity below 5 amps.

-It is simple multiplication: The official system rating of the 5amp Ph-Pro system box: 15v / 5 amps = 75 watts of power.
+It is simple multiplication using the official system rating of the 5amp Ph-Pro system box: 15 volt output x 5 amps = 75 watts of power maximum output.

 using 18v output reduces the current capacity to 4.16 amps